 See a dermatologist – if acne is getting in the way of your daily skin care routine or is becoming a genuine problem for you, it is best to see a dermatologist.
 Dr. Tatiana Khrom is a Board-certified dermatologist who can assess the skin, find a solution for patients, and help them address acne that can develop over time and leave scars on the skin.
 Working with a professional is the best course of action against acne that can leave behind acne scars.

 Acne mark removal

-- TCA cross (physician peel) – 70 to 100 percent TCA is applied to treat icepick scars.
+- TCA cross – 70 to 100 percent TCA is applied to treat icepick scars.

 - Laser acne scar removal – another option for our patients is laser removal with resurfacing services.
-Laser devices have been used in the medical field for many years and have been found to be a terrific way to stimulate new skin cells and promote healing with collagen and elastin production.
-This treatment is non-invasive yet effective at addressing large areas of scarring such as rolling scars.
-Patients can ask about this and dermal fillers as options for addressing acne scars.
-We use fractional ablative Co2 Laser and the non-ablative Icon Laser for scar treatment.
-In addition, we use Infini RF with insulated needles to improve atrophic scars in any skin type.
+Laser devices have been used in the medical field for many years and have been found to be a terrific way to stimulate new skin cells and promote healing with elastin and collagen production.
+We use fractional ablative Co2 Laser and erbium ProFractional resurfacing as aggressive options to renew the skin.
+We can also employ more gentle options like Fraxel, LaseMD, Laser Genesis, and the spectra laser.

 Ready to speak to a Board-certified dermatologist about your skin?